 What’s so great about it?
 Well, here goes…

 - It’s a mixture of pureed cauliflower AND potato AND cheese.
 Mashed cauliflower alone can be a bit too runny.
-Adding a little potato too makes the mash just right.
+Adding a little potato too makes the cheesy mash just right.

-- You can make it look quite fancy!
+- It looks fancy!
 Save some of the delicious roasted cauliflower florets to sprinkle over the top, and drizzle over a bit of olive oil.

 What ingredients do you need?

-- warm milk infused with fresh or dried thyme
+- Warm milk infused with fresh or dried thyme.

-- salt and pepper to taste
+- Salt and pepper to taste.

-All you do is roast cauliflower while boiling a bit of choppped potato (photos 1 and 2).
 Then you pulse the cauliflower, potato, cheese and a bit of warm herb-infused milk and butter in the food processor (photos 5 to 8).
 Done!

 I usually warm the milk in a small saucepan and add some thyme to infuse with the wonderful flavour.
 If I’m feeling a bit short on time though I sometimes mix the thyme into the milk and microwave it instead (photo 3)!